VerseOne DXP Application Cookies

 Exceptions

 If a customer believes that a Code Droplet third party item is "essential", then they may set PECR Safe to Yes.
-However, they should detail any cookies that the service will place on the user's browser in their Privacy Policy (and the reason why they believe that the service and cookie is essential).
+However, they should still detail any cookies that the service will place on the user's browser in their Privacy / Cookie Policy, and describe why they believe that the service (and cookie) is essential.

 Google Translate